Penetration Testing Services

 An external penetration test is when the assessment team starts outside of the target organization’s boundaries and progresses to specific systems or networks within the organization.

 The first step in an external penetration test is mapping out all points of entry into the company.
 The next step is to identify the targets within those points of entry.
 These targets could be systems or even people with access to critical data.
-After identifying these possible targets, the penetration testing team performs a port scan on each one of these targets in order to determine which ports are open and active on that system or network segment.
+After identifying these possible targets, the pen testing team performs a port scan on each one of these targets in order to determine which ports are open and active on that system or network segment.

 The next step is to probe the target with a number of different attack vectors.
-The penetration testing team may use custom scripts or flaw-scanning software that exports data about what vulnerabilities it finds back to the penetration tester.
+The Pen testing team may use custom scripts or flaw-scanning software that exports data about what vulnerabilities it finds back to the penetration tester.
 The primary goal is to identify any way in which an intruder could enter your network and then work on preventing these types of intrusions.

 The results of an external penetration test should be documented with a report that outlines all the findings and recommendations for improvement.
 The testing team may also provide a list of resources or recommended actions that need to be taken in order to fix some or all of the issues identified during the examination.